ifokthenok/jnimock/README.md

  - jnimock.a is a static library which contains jnimock implementation.
  - jnimock_main.a is a static library which contains jnimock and gmock main() function implementation.

-Refer the Building details for jnimock.a and jnimock_main.a.
+Refer to the Building section to build jnimock.a and jnimock_main.a.
 If you want to build a shared lib, you can tweak the following makefile

 	<jnimock-src-dir>/make/Makefile